DevReaper0/DevReaper0/README.md

 ## Hello! 👋

-### I'm *DevReaper0*, a student programmer who has been writing code since early 2019 and currently knows a variety of different programming languages.
+### I'm *DevReaper0*, a student programmer who has been writing code since early 2019 and knows a variety of different programming languages.
 I also dabble a bit in creating digital art and music.

 My current main projects:
+- *[Libra](https://github.com/LibraMusic)*, a new, open, and extensible music service
 - *[Cloud](https://github.com/CloudLoaderMC/CloudLoader)*, a hybrid mod loader for Minecraft aiming to actively support as many other loaders' mods as possible
-- *[Libra](https://github.com/DevReaper0/libra)*, a new, open, and extensible music service.

 Some other cool projects:
 - *[ParaCode](https://github.com/ParaCodeLang/ParaCode)*, a prototypical programming language with a knack for extensibility